alphaWizard/alphaWizard/README.template.md

 Hey there 👋

-I’m Arpit, an IIT Guwahati BTech Computer Science graduate, and now a software engineer at Microsoft, working on the Azure-Arc enabled Kubernetes service support from Azure.
+I’m Arpit, an IIT Guwahati BTech Computer Science graduate, and now a software engineer at Hotstar, working on its Content Platform backend services.
+Previously, I worked at Microsoft on the Azure-Arc enabled Kubernetes service offering from Azure.

 Want to know more about me?
 [Check out my portfolio.](https://github.com/alphaWizard)